Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 - Ocean is compared to a hungry wolf

 The surfer needs to leave so that he doesn't drown from the lack of visibility, or from the tides being dangerous later at night.
+- "For on the sand the grey wolf lies" - come back, because the wolf lies on the sand